Authors of section

 Soft-tissue coverage in open fractures

-Temporary open wound management with delayed primary closure, or preferably split skin grafting, is the safest approach for the majority of open fractures.
-However, with low-energy fractures and benign wounds, immediate wound closure can be considered.
-If primary closure is chosen, the surgeon must watch carefully for signs of wound infection.
+Temporary open wound management with delayed primary closure, or preferably split skin grafting, is the safest approach for most open fractures.

 Caveat - Prof. Harald Tscherne 1984

-“The most frequent causes of infection in patients with open fractures are:
+Tscherne identified that the most frequent causes of infection in patients with open fractures are:

-• incomplete excision of poorly vascularized tissue, especially muscle, skin and bone
+• Incomplete excision of poorly vascularized tissue, especially muscle, skin, and bone

-• inadequate hemostasis and hematoma evacuation, and insufficient drainage of wound discharges and wound hematoma
+• Inadequate hemostasis and hematoma evacuation, and insufficient drainage of wound discharges and wound hematoma

-• devascularization of primarily viable tissue
+• Devascularization of primarily viable tissue

-• large metallic fixation devices implanted under poorly vascularized tissue
+• Large metallic fixation devices implanted under poorly vascularized tissue

-• wound closure under tension
+• Wound closure under tension

-• a failure to recognise compartment syndrome.”
+• A failure to recognize compartment syndrome

 Second look

-This affords the opportunity:
+This affords an opportunity to do the following:

 principles of management of open fractures